wavemotion-dave/A8DS/readme.md

 Cartridge support was added with A8DS 3.1 and later.
 You can load .CAR and .ROM files (using the XEX button).

-In general, the following cartridge layouts are supported:
+The following cartridge layouts are supported:
 * Standard 8 KB and 16KB
 * OSS two chip 16KB
 * Williams 32K and 64K